thearchitector/just-jobs/README.md

 ### Use `Settings.create_pool()`.

-While you may elect to use `arq.connections.create_pool` as you would normally, using the `create_pool` function provided by your `Settings` class ensures the pool it creates always matches your worker's Redis settings.
+While you may elect to use `arq.connections.create_pool` as you would normally, using the `create_pool` function provided by your `Settings` class ensures the pool it creates always matches your worker's Redis and serialization settings (it will be less of a headache).
 It also lets you take advantage of additional functionality, namely that it can be used as an auto-closing context manager.

 ```python
 # manually